 - At this point, the chicken should be done.
-(There may be the slightest trace of pink near the bone; If it is not done, turn off the broiler and leave the chicken in the oven 4-5 more minutes or so.)
+(If it is not done, turn off the broiler and leave the chicken in the oven 4-5 more minutes or so.)

-- Let the chicken rest or 5-10 minutes before serving.
+- Let the broiled chicken thighs rest or 5-10 minutes before serving.
 Garnish with fresh minced parsley.